-Comparison of the levels of fishing in 2019 and 2020 (updated data as of April 2021) with those predicted by the CMM scalars and the 2016-2018 baselines, showed that:
+To monitor how close the scalars applied to the evaluations are in relation to the actual observed fishing levels the observed fishing levels in 2019, 2020 and 2021 are compared with the average levels for the 2016-18 baselines.
+These comparisons indicated that:

-- For 2019 purse seine FAD sets, effort levels were lower than those anticipated under the 'optimistic' CMM scenario and were 9% less than the baseline average. - For 2020 purse seine FAD sets, effort levels were lower than those anticipated under the 'optimistic' CMM scenario and were 7% less than the baseline average.

-- For 2019 longline bigeye, catches were 10% higher than those anticipated under the 'optimistic' CMM scenario, but well below that under the "pessimistic scenario", and 10% higher than the baseline average. - For 2020 longline bigeye, catches were 6% lower than those anticipated under the 'optimistic' CMM scenario and 6% lower than the baseline average. - For 2019 longline yellowfin, catches were 28% higher than those anticipated under the 'optimistic' CMM scenario, but well below that under the "pessimistic scenario", and 28% higher than the baseline average. - For 2020 longline yellowfin, catches were 14% lower than those anticipated under the 'optimistic' CMM scenario and 14% lower than the baseline average.
+- For 2019 purse seine FAD sets, were 8% lower than the baseline average and, consequently, well below those anticipated under the 'optimistic' CMM scenario. - For 2020 purse seine FAD sets, were 7% lower than the baseline average and, consequently, well below those anticipated under the 'optimistic' CMM scenario. - For 2021 purse seine FAD sets, effort levels while still below those anticipated under the 'optimistic' CMM scenario were 6% higher than the baseline average.
+This increase may relate to predominant La Niña conditions, in which fleets fishing in the tropical central and western WCPFC have a heavier reliance on drifting FADs. - For 2019 longline bigeye, catches were 11% higher than the baseline average and therefore above those anticipated under the 'optimistic' CMM scenario, but well below those expected under the "pessimistic scenario". - For 2020 longline bigeye, catches were 8% lower than the baseline average and therefore below those anticipated under the 'optimistic' CMM scenario. - For 2021 longline bigeye, catches were 20% lower than the baseline average and therefore well below those anticipated under the 'optimistic' CMM scenario. - For 2019 longline yellowfin, catches were 24% higher than the baseline average and therefore above those anticipated under the 'optimistic' CMM scenario, but below those expected under the "pessimistic scenario". - For 2020 longline yellowfin, catches were 18% lower than the baseline average and therefore below those anticipated under the 'optimistic' CMM scenario. - For 2021 longline yellowfin, catches were again 18% lower than the baseline average and therefore below those anticipated under the 'optimistic' CMM scenario.

-The new information incorporated within the 2020 yellowfin tuna stock assessment implies a more robust stock than estimated previously, as seen by the zero risks of depletion falling below the LRP and F increasing above F{MSY} .
-It should be noted that key areas for further work on the yellowfin assessment were identified for the coming year, and an external review of the assessment is planned for 2022.
-While the assessment is viewed as the best scientific information currently available, the further work underway may lead to changes in the perception of stock status and the implications of CMM 2018-01.
+The new information incorporated within the 2020 yellowfin tuna stock assessment implied a more robust stock than estimated previously, as seen by the zero risks of depletion falling below the LRP or the F increasing above F{MSY} .
+It should be noted that key areas for further work on the yellowfin assessment were identified including an external peer review of the assessment that was recently conducted in 2022 and will be reported to SC19.
+While the assessment is viewed as the best scientific information currently available, the further work underway may lead to changes in the perception of stock status and the implications of CMM 2021-01.
+The next yellowfin and bigeye assessments are scheduled to be in 2023.

-Appendices 2 to 5 present the results of the additional analyses requested by CCMs at previous Commission meetings and subsidiary body meetings.
+Appendices 2 to 4 present the results of the additional analyses requested by CCMs at previous Commission meetings and subsidiary body meetings.

 Table 1.
-Median values of reference point levels (adopted limit reference point (LRP) of 20% $SB{F=0}$; F{MSY}) and risk1 of breaching reference points from the 2020 assessment of WCPO bigeye tuna, and in 2048 under the three future harvest scenarios (2016-2018 average fishing levels, optimistic, and pessimistic) and alternative recruitment hypotheses.
+Median values of reference point levels (adopted limit reference point (LRP) of 20% SB{F=0}; F{MSY}) and risk1 of breaching reference points from the 2020 assessment of WCPO bigeye tuna, and in 2048 under the three future harvest scenarios (2016-18 average fishing levels, optimistic, and pessimistic) and alternative recruitment hypotheses.